Last updated: June 2020

-I couldn’t find anywhere where Verizon clearly explained the difference between its prepaid coverage and postpaid coverage.
-I was especially curious about differences in domestic roaming access for prepaid subscribers compared to postpaid subscribers.
+In 2019, I couldn’t find anywhere where Verizon clearly explained the difference between its prepaid coverage and postpaid coverage.
 Since I couldn’t find clear answers, I did a bit of digging around Verizon’s coverage maps.
 I share what I learned on this page.
-I’m not totally confident about my assessment, and network coverage changes all the time.
+I’m not entirely confident about my assessment, and network coverage changes all the time.
 If you have any doubts, you may want to reach out to Verizon directly.

 As of April 2019, the interactive coverage map on Verizon’s website allows users to select one of four options for viewing coverage information:

 - 4G LTE without 3G CDMA